CatifiedSWE/hey-pro-data-beta/documents/checklist.md

 ## 🎯 Summary Progress

-**Phase 1:** 85% Complete (5/6 steps done, 1 in progress)
+**Phase 1:** 100% Complete (6/6 steps done) ✅
 **Phase 2:** 0% Complete (Not started)
 **Phase 3:** 0% Complete (Not started)
 **Phase 4:** 0% Complete (Not started)

-**Overall Progress:** ~21% Complete
+**Overall Progress:** ~25% Complete

 ---

 ## 📝 Notes

-- Most of Phase 1 infrastructure is already in place
+- ✅ Phase 1 is fully complete - all authentication flows working
-- Need to complete the chatLogic integration to properly use the APIs
+- chatLogic now properly integrates with check-user API
+- Google Auth users are handled correctly (treated as authenticated users)
-- Phase 2-4 are ready to begin once Phase 1 is complete
+- Phase 2-4 are ready to begin
-- All necessary APIs for Phase 1 are functional
+- All necessary APIs for Phase 1 are functional and tested

 ---